azerothcore/azerothcore-wotlk/docker/worldserver/README.md

 # AzerothCore Dockerized Worldserver

-This provides a way to launch a container with the AzerothCore authserver running inside it.
+This provides a way to build and launch a container with the AzerothCore authserver running inside it.

+If you just want to install the whole AzerothCore quickly using Docker Compose, we recommend following [this guide instead](https://github.com/azerothcore/azerothcore-wotlk/wiki/install-with-Docker).

 ## Requirements